The journal

 This hub is designed to answer real midlife search intent in a way that is concise enough for search engines and useful enough for a person making a decision.

-No. Menopause is part of the conversation, but the journal is intentionally broader than a menopause-only framing so it can serve women throughout the full midlife transition.
+No. Sleep and evening rhythm are part of the conversation, but the journal is intentionally broader than an insomnia-only framing so it can also serve women thinking about strength, recovery, mental steadiness, and long-term adherence.

 References